 The cash flow from discontinued operations is primarily related to non-core businesses we acquired in the Integral acquisition.

 Contractual Obligations and Commitments

-In order to fund our acquisitions in 2011 and 2012, we issued equity and increased our leverage through a series of financing transactions.
+In order to fund our acquisitions, we issued equity and increased our leverage through a series of financing transactions.

 Issuance of 10% Senior Secured Notes due 2017